Skip to main content

 RAG caveats:

-• Default retriever is BM25 + vector cosine — solid but not stellar.
+• Default retriever is vector-only (cosine similarity on the embedding store).
+Turn on ENABLE_RAG_HYBRID_SEARCH to add BM25 lexical search plus a CrossEncoder reranker — usually worth it.
 Swap in Qdrant as the vector store via the Pipelines feature for more control.

 • Max chunk size matters.
 512 tokens is default; bump to 1024 for long-document use cases.